amiaopensource/av-python-carpentry/_episodes/08-makingdecisions.md

 ---
-title: "Making Decisions with Metadata"
+title: "Lossless Compression and Codec Decisions"
 teaching: 15
 exercises: 15
 questions:
+- "How can I use Python to losslessly compress files?
-- "How do you use information to perform different actions?"
+- "How can I use Python to move files by codec?"
 objectives:
 - "Use conditionals to perform different actions"
 keypoints: